chayilm0/Basketball-Pop-A-Shot-Game/README.md

 ## Controls

 - **Click**: Shoot the ball.
+- **Moving Mouse**: Aim where you are shooting based on the position of the ball.
 - **Start Game / Start Bonus**: Begin a round.
 - **Modal**: Displays score at the end of each round.